William Baldwin

-William Joseph Baldwin (born February 21, 1963) is an American actor.
-A member of the Baldwin family, he is the second-youngest Baldwin of the four Baldwin brothers.
+William Joseph Baldwin (born February 21, 1963) is an American actor and the second-youngest of the four Baldwin brothers.
 He has starred in the films Flatliners (1990), Backdraft (1991), Sliver (1993), Virus (1999), The Squid and the Whale (2005), Forgetting Sarah Marshall, in which he portrayed himself, and the Netflix show Northern Rescue (2019).
 Baldwin is married to singer Chynna Phillips.

 Early life

-Baldwin was born in Massapequa, New York, the son of Carol Newcomb (née Martineau), founder of The Baldwin Fund and Alexander Rae Baldwin Jr. His father was a high school history/social studies teacher and football coach.
+Baldwin was born in Massapequa, New York, the son of Carol Newcomb (née Martineau; December 15, 1929 – May 26, 2022), founder of The Baldwin Fund and Alexander Rae Baldwin Jr (October 26, 1927 – April 15, 1983).
+His father was a high school history/social studies teacher and football coach.
 He is the brother of actors Alec, Daniel, and Stephen, sometimes collectively known as the Baldwin brothers, and of sisters Beth and Jane, all together known as the Baldwin family.
 Baldwin was raised in a Catholic family, and has Irish and French ancestry.
-A graduate of Alfred G. Berner High School and Binghamton University, where he was a varsity wrestler, he has a degree in political science.
+A graduate of Alfred G. Berner High School (in which one of his schoolmates was Rex Heuermann) and Binghamton University, where he was a varsity wrestler.
+He has a degree in political science.

 Career

 1980s

 Before starting his acting career, Baldwin was a fashion model for Calvin Klein.
 His first starring role was in a TV movie as Robert Chambers, alongside Danny Aiello and Lara Flynn Boyle in The Preppie Murder, which aired on ABC in 1989.
-Baldwin also appeared in the 1989 film Born on the Fourth of July, starring Tom Cruise, where he had a minor role as a U.S Marine during the Vietnam War.
+Baldwin also appeared in the 1989 film Born on the Fourth of July, starring Tom Cruise, where he had a minor role as a U.S. Marine during the Vietnam War.
 His brothers Daniel and Stephen also had minor parts in the film.